 • More than 4,000 commitments to shape the curricula at ASEAN universities

 • More than 3 million ASEAN citizens to be trained on digital literacy and online safety

 With these commitments, thanks to our partners and members, the ASEAN region is now a significant contributor to the global initiative on Closing the Skills Gap, accounting for over 95% of commitments from the Asia Pacific region and over 50% of global commitments.

-The ASEAN Digital Skills Vision 2020 Pledge is part of the World Economic Forum’s Digital ASEAN initiative, which is supported by our Platforms for Shaping the Future of Digital Economy and New Value Creation, and Shaping the Future of International Trade and Investment.
+The ASEAN Digital Skills Vision 2020 Pledge is part of the World Economic Forum’s Digital ASEAN initiative, which is supported by our Platforms for Shaping the Future of Digital Economy and New Value Creation, and Shaping the Future of Trade and Global Economic Interdependence.